 Today’s TMS systems make it easier to integrate between systems and set up stronger supply chain partnerships.
 This streamlined integration improves communication between vendors and connections in a similar fashion as blockchain technology.
 In turn, this allows for a more controlled delivery schedule and timeline.

-Transport management systems are only as powerful as the connections using the systems.
-You want to try to get all of your customers and clients working with the same platform to improve processes and integrate on a more comprehensive level.
+Transportation management systems are only as powerful as the connections using the systems.
+You want to try to get all of your customers and clients working on the same platform to improve processes and integrate on a more comprehensive level.

 How quickly can your TMS respond to changes in planning and routing?

-Most transport management systems offer a new feature that actually plans shipments at a predetermined consolidation facility.
-This helps maximize on freight savings and warehousing costs, while also adhering to strict pickup and delivery constraints.
+Most transportation management systems offer a new feature that actually plans shipments at a predetermined consolidation facility.
+This helps to maximize on freight savings and warehousing costs, while also adhering to strict pickup and delivery constraints.

 The best TMS might even one day eliminate the need for distribution centers altogether.

 The ability to quickly modify routing alongside changes in the supply chain or external factors is critical for customer service and improved efficiency.

 You never know when you’re going to need to alter your business structure or supply chain organization.
 You don’t want to change your TMS or purchase new modules every time you need to update your business plan.